Birth control in Japan: History

 The end of World War I ushered in a new wave of the birth control movement resulting from economic instability caused by Japan's economic deflation after the war.
 Sparked by the visit of Margaret Sanger to Japan in 1922, and through the dissemination of printed information, and the opening of clinics, birth control became widely understood by the general public.
 Governmental thinking of population as a marker for national power and international strength, however, remained steadfast and led the Japanese government to ban the sale and use of birth control in the 1930s, considering it harmful to the user.

 In 1953 the Japanese Ministry of Health and Welfare established the Japan Family Planning Association (JFPA); however, no government funding was provided.
 By the 1960s Japan's Ministry of Health, Labour and Welfare had begun considering the legalization of birth control pills, but by 1989, they had still not reached a decision.
 There were concerns that access to birth control pills would reduce condom use, and thereby increase STI rates.
 There were also concerns about the medication's side effects.
 In 1999, low dose forms of the pill were approved by the Clinic of Japan Family Planning Association, coinciding with the acceptance of the erectile dysfunction drug Viagra.
-Emergency contraceptive pills were approved by the Ministry of Health, Labour and Welfare of Japan in 2011; they require a prescription from a doctor.
+Emergency contraceptive pills were approved by the Ministry of Health, Labour and Welfare of Japan in 2011; and approved for over-the-counter use in February 2026.